 I’m sure you did!
 In this post, we will learn more about its origins, and how to grow, harvest, and store it.
 And 12 rhubarb recipes I’m super fond of.

-It’s that time of year again when that hardy perennial is at its peak, even this year with our colder than average temperature and heavier than average rainfall.
-Often times dubbed the “pie plant,” rhubarb is truly so much more.
+It’s that time of year again when this hardy perennial is at its peak. , even this year with our colder than average temperature and heavier than average rainfall.
+Oftentimes dubbed the “pie plant,” rhubarb is truly so much more.

 While my husband absolutely salivates over Strawberry Rhubarb Pie, this tart fruit is absolutely stupendous in savory dishes as well.
 And yes … I didn’t misspeak, I do mean fruit.
 More on that later.

 While in some climates, rhubarb can be found year-round, in the northern sections of the U.S., it is found in markets from April until June.
 Sometimes into the first few days of July.

 Rhubarb is a curious plant to my generation.
 It’s not grown in every garden as it once was.
 I imagine that is due to its size and longevity; 10 years or more with very little effort.

 Rhubarb is a perennial vegetable that grows well in most of the United States.

 If you’d like to grow your own rhubarb, here are a few simple tips to get started.
 Here is a resource for a more in-depth growing guide.